ronin-chain/bridge-contract/docs/HACK.md

-# Code structure of the Ronin DPoS contracts repo
+# Code structure of the repository

-The structure of the repo is as follows.

 ```
-├── contracts
+├── src
 │   ├── extensions              <-- helpers and shared contracts
 │   ├── interfaces              <-- interfaces
 │   ├── libraries               <-- libraries